 - Chattering swallows usually appear excited or agitated, flattening their bodies,

 fluttering their wings, and aiming their heads at approaching swallows (see

 - This combination of postures and sound form a classic territorial display.

-- When males chatter at other males it seems to mean "this nest site is mine, keep
+- When males chatter at other males it appears to mean "this nest site is mine;

 - Females may also chatter to repel intruding females.